 Never-before-seen original feature films, series, short-form content, and documentaries, only for Disney+ subscribers. – Dinsney+

-One of the biggest challenges in cutting cable is giving up premium children, and family entertainment, Disney+ offers a content-rich and moving saying alternative.
+One of the biggest challenges in cutting cable is giving up premium children and family entertainment; Disney+ offers a content-rich and money saying alternative.
 Check out our full Disney+ review here.

 Binge your favorite shows at a guilt-free price.

-With Philo, you can binge South Park guilt-free on your game console, smart tv, smartphone for a low price.
+You can binge South Park guilt-free on your game console, smart tv, smartphone for a low price with Philo.